 Over $90 Million in Combined Verdicts and Settlements Achieved for Injured Clients

-The Jasmer Law Firm, located in Chicago, Illinois, is one of the premier personal injury law firms in the country.
+The Jasmer Law Firm, located in Chicago, Illinois, is a premier personal injury law firm in the country.
 We obtain exceptional results for our clients and have a proven track record of success.
 When it comes to personal injury, The Jasmer Law Firm sets the standard.

 Handling Serious and Catastrophic Injury and Death Claims Following All Types of Accidents

 Though our law firm is best known for our groundbreaking work on truck accident, product liability, and medical negligence cases, we have recovered tens of millions of dollars for clients injured or killed as a result of all types of accidents.

 - Car Accidents

 - Bus, Motorcycle & Pedestrian Accidents